Menu

 Do NOT share anything that could have had blood on it including knives, razor blades or needles.

 If you are pregnant, talk to your doctor or health worker about what you need to do.
-Women with HIV can have healthy babies without HIV.
+People with HIV can have healthy babies without HIV.